-Lead: 🛦 K
+Lead: K

 You arrive in a slam after the briefest of auctions.
-Your $3 \div$ opening bid with a fine seven-card suit and little else is pretty much as per textbook and North's raise to slam is a fair shot with 20 points, lots of quick tricks and four-card trump support.
+Your 3♣ opening bid with a fine seven-card suit and little else is pretty much as per textbook and North's raise to slam is a fair shot with 20 points, lots of quick tricks and fourcard trump support.

-West leads the \bigstar K and now you have to decide how to play the hand.
-The infuriating duplication in Diamonds means that you have two potential losers in Hearts (note in passing that had you started with two low Hearts and \diamond Q × × the slam would have been laydown).
+West leads the \(\Delta \)K and now you have to decide how to play the hand.
+The infuriating duplication in Diamonds means that you have two potential losers in Hearts (note in passing that had you started with two low Hearts and \(\Delta \)Q \(\times \) the slam would have been laydown).

 Your initial plan, therefore, appears to rest on the Heart finesse.
-You could draw trumps and play a Heart to the $\mathbf{v}Q$, making the slam if West has the $\mathbf{v}K$ and failing if East is in possession of His Majesty.
+You could draw trumps and play a Heart to the ♥Q, making the slam if West has the ♥K and failing if East is in possession of His Majesty.
 That's 50-50, can we improve on that?

 Well, it costs you little to play the hand on elimination lines.
-Take the A, draw trumps (in one round), ruff three Spades in hand and cash the A K as you are ruffing out the Spades.
+Take the ♠A, draw trumps (in one round), ruff three Spades in hand and cash the ♠A K as you are ruffing out the Spades.

 Having stripped the hand to be more bare than Mother Hubbard's cupboard it's time now to play a Heart.
-When West follow with a low card we must be careful to just cover with the \P 8.
+When West follow with a low card we must be careful to just cover with the ♥8.
 We aren't forced into taking a Heart finesse.
 Our goal is to make East take the trick and endplay him.

-East takes the \checkmark 8 with the \checkmark 10 and sighs deeply.
-He has the charming choice of leading a Heart into dummy's \checkmark A Q or of leading a Diamond, offering a fatal ruff-and-sluff.
+East takes the ♥8 with the ♥10 and sighs deeply.
+He has the charming choice of leading a Heart into dummy's ♥A Q or of leading a Diamond, offering a fatal ruff-and-discard.
 Heads he loses, Tails we win.
-East's actual choice (a Diamond) gives us no problems at all as we now know how to deal with these ruff-anddiscards.
+East's actual choice (a Diamond) gives us no problems at all as we now know how to deal with these ruff-and-discards.
 (Ruffs-and-discards?
 Ruffs-and discard?
 Whatever).